andrewmclagan/aws-lambda-ec2-start-stop/README.md

 ## Usage

-Download the [zip](https://github.com/andrewmclagan/aws-lambda-ec2-start-stop/releases) file and deploy it as a lambda function.
+Download the `/dist/build.zip` file from the latest release and deploy it as a lambda function (use master at your own risk).

 Lambda settings: